Summer Research Programs

 The PRISM (Patient Research in Science and Medicine) Program is:

 - A CTSA-sponsored program that focuses on clinical-translational research.
-Participants are required to attend the Summer Course in Clinical Research sponsored by CePORTED (Center for Patient Oriented Research Training and Leadership).
+In addition to a mentored research project, participants attend the Summer Course in Clinical Research sponsored by CePORTED (Center for Patient Oriented Research Training and Leadership).
 Students earn a certificate in Clinical Research, suitable for framing, upon successful completion of the course.